 How is it integrated in Belenios?

-Once a translation is sufficiently advanced, it is added to the next release of Belenios.
+Updates on Weblate are not automatically pushed to Git.
+The updates are merged when there are other important pending changes, or when (translatable) strings in the source code are changed, or before a release.
 We only have a couple of releases every year.
 Intermediate and more frequent test releases are available on our beta platform.
 You may check if your translation is available here in order to see an election in your language.
 NEVER use the beta platform for real elections.
 It may be reinitialized at any time and data is lost.